dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite repos github.db simonw dogsheep

 Add the `--readme` option to save the README for the repo in a column called `readme`.
-Add `--readme-html` to save the HTML rendered version of the README into a collumn called `readme_html`.
+Add `--readme-html` to save the HTML rendered version of the README into a column called `readme_html`.

 Example: [repos table](https://github-to-sqlite.dogsheep.net/github/repos)